La5te2/ChessAI/Melano.md

 \end{cases}
 $$

-IMF and RPP transform a copy of $P_{\mathrm{root}}$, so the network probabilities, edge priors and tree statistics keep their computed values.
-The decision scores are ordering quantities rather than a probability distribution.
-Melano orders legal actions by decreasing $D(a)$, then by decreasing $D_0(a)$ and finally by decreasing coordinate move string in Universal Chess Interface (UCI) notation.
-The first action in this deterministic ordering becomes the selected move.
+IMF and RPP transform a copy of $P_{\mathrm{root}}$ and produce the ordering score $D$.
+The network Policy, edge priors and tree statistics retain the values computed before the decision layer is applied.
+The decision layer compares the components of $D$ directly, ordering legal actions first by decreasing $D(a)$, then by decreasing $D_0(a)$ and finally by decreasing coordinate move string in Universal Chess Interface (UCI) notation.
+The first action in this deterministic ordering is the selected move.